pwalser75/spring-boot-platform/README.md

 Published modules:

 - `spring-boot-platform-core-api`: Core API classes you may use in your own code
-- `spring-boot-platform-core`: CORE platform module, contains the Task Scope, Access Log and Performance Log functionality
+- `spring-boot-platform-core`: CORE platform module, contains the Task Scope, Access Log and Performance Log
 - `spring-boot-platform-security-api`: Security platform API you may use in your own code
 - `spring-boot-platform-security`: Security platform module, for authorization and authentication with JWT

-Internal modules:

-- `test-app`: example Spring Boot application using the platform
-## Features

 ### Access Logging